ranchodeluxe/osm-export-ops/README.md

     ```
 0. Review the default config variables in `/ops/group_vars/all.yml` that setup this environment.
 You might want to change some of these

 0. Provision it by running the following commands.
-Vagrant and VboxGuestAdditions have not been playing nice lately on multiple platforms.
+Vagrant and VboxGuestAdditions haven't been playing nicely on multiple platforms.
-If you see an error such as `Failed to mount folders in Linux guest` then check out the (workarounds)[https://github.com/mitchellh/vagrant/issues/3341]
+If you see an error such as `Failed to mount folders in Linux guest` then check out the [workarounds](https://github.com/mitchellh/vagrant/issues/3341)

     ```bash
     $ cd osm-export-ops/